HomeSite Map

 Success of “Rubber Soul”

 While the first Capitol album, “Meet The Beatles!,” contained twelve songs, their next five albums only contained eleven, which was done purposely by the record label to generate more income as well as to make more tracks available for future releases.
 The American soundtrack album for “Help!,” however, went back to the inclusion of twelve tracks, although five of these were instrumental selections from the movie.
-Because they felt they had something special with “Rubber Soul,” Capitol decided to once again feature twelve tracks on this album.
+Because they felt they had something special with “Rubber Soul,” the people at Capitol decided to once again feature twelve tracks on this album.

 Another indication of the label’s confidence in the album was the fact that they printed two million copies for its initial run, which was the most Capitol had ever printed at one time up until that point.
 It paid off very nicely for them, selling well over four million copies in America alone.